yitaozh/yitaozh.github.io/source/_posts/567-Permutation-in-String.md

 ### Details

+* 2023/08/10
 * Compile a map to record needing characters first
-* Sliding window, use a map to record in window characters, use a variable(valid) to record number of characters satisfy the occurrence requirement
+* Sliding window, use a map to record in window characters, use a variable(valid) to record the number of characters satisfy the occurrence requirement
+* No solution from 0x3F

 ## Solution